-Small College Scout.com is a FREE website dedicated to helping student-athletes find a place to play sports at the NCAA Division 2, 3 NAIA and Junior College levels.
+www.scout.com is a FREE website dedicated to helping studentathletes find a place to play sports at the NCAA Division 2, 3 NAIA and Junior College levels.
 All you have to do is login and register the student-athlete's information.
 They will instantly be exposed to hundreds of small college coaches across the country that are looking for student-athletes for their programs.

-FINANCIAL AID, SCHOLARSHIPS AND EDUCATIONAL OPPORTUNITIES
+FINANCIAL AID AND SCHOLARSHIPS